MeTavi/TAT_doc/docs/overall_design/src_code/configuration/main_configuration.md

     config = config_reader.raw.get_table_config( name="itinerary")

     ```
    For data that requires regional and version-based partitioning, the module allows specifying default variables like `region`, `version`, and `schema_version`.
 These are replaced dynamically when constructing file paths or querying data configurations.
-   The YAML file defines folder locations for various data types.
-For example, it specifies the paths to raw data, input data, schema files, configuration files, and output data.
-These folder paths are used to locate and manage the data throughout the ETL process.
+For example, accessing one of the outputs of the ETL process that is partinoned and stored locally is shown below:
+    ```python
+    append_corridor_config = config_reader.outputs.get_table_config(
+                  "appended_corridors",
+                  corridor_type='Infrastructure',
+                  region='SEQ',
+                  corridor_id='1041',
+                  version='20240305',
+              )
+    ```